Alasdair Allan

-Alasdair James Allan (born 6 May 1971) is a Scottish politician serving as the Member of the Scottish Parliament (MSP) for the Na h-Eileanan an Iar constituency since 2007.
+Alasdair James Allan (born 6 May 1971) is a Scottish politician who was the Member of the Scottish Parliament (MSP) for the Na h-Eileanan an Iar constituency from 2007 to 2026.
 A member of the Scottish National Party (SNP), he served in the Scottish Government from 2011 to 2018, first as Minister for Learning, Science and Scotland's Languages and then Minister for International Development and Europe.
 Most recently, he served as Acting Minister for Climate Action between July 2024 and June 2025, during the maternity leave of Cabinet Secretary for Net Zero and Energy Màiri McAllan.

 Early life

 Alasdair James Allan was born on 6 May 1971 in Ashkirk to Christine and John H. Allan.
 Allan graduated from the University of Glasgow with an MA in Scottish Language and Literature, continuing his studies at the University of Aberdeen, graduating with a PhD in Scots language in 1998.

 He devoted his time and employment to the Scottish National Party in Peterhead, working for Alex Salmond, the former First Minister of Scotland, and he subsequently became assistant to Michael Russell.
 Previous to becoming an MSP, Alasdair was senior media relations officer for the Church of Scotland.